yeonbok/openvino/docs/OV_Runtime_UG/supported_plugins/GPU.md

 Dynamic Shapes
 +++++++++++++++++++++++++++++++++++++++

+The support for dynamic shapes by GPU plugin is different dipending on the OpenVINO™ API version : pre or post API 2.0.
+Prior to OpenVINO ™ API 2.0, only dynamic batch was available, where dynamism on the batch dimension was supported only.
+Also there was a limitation that an upper bound of the batch dimension should be provided.
+This method will be referred as 'legacy dynamic batch" in the following statemetns.
+From the API 2.0, general dynamic shape introduced in :doc:`dynamic shapes guide<openvino_docs_OV_UG_DynamicShapes>` is available.

+#### Legacy dynamic batch (< API 2.0)

-The GPU plugin supports dynamic shapes for batch dimension only (specified as ``N`` in the :doc:`layouts terms<openvino_docs_OV_UG_Layout_Overview>`) with a fixed upper bound.
+In this mode, GPU plugin supports dynamic shapes for batch dimension only (specified as ``N`` in the :doc:`layouts terms<openvino_docs_OV_UG_Layout_Overview>`) with a fixed upper bound.
-Any other dynamic dimensions are unsupported.
+Any other dynamic dimensions are unsupported in this version.
 Internally, GPU plugin creates ``log2(N)`` (``N`` - is an upper bound for batch dimension here) low-level execution graphs for batch sizes equal to powers of 2 to emulate dynamic behavior, so that incoming infer request with a specific batch size is executed via a minimal combination of internal networks.
 For example, batch size 33 may be executed via 2 internal networks with batch size 32 and 1.

 .. note::

-   Such approach requires much more memory and the overall model compilation time is significantly longer, compared to the static batch scenario.
+   Such approach requires much more memory and the overall model compilation time is significantly longer, compared to the static batch scenario or general dynamic shape supported from API 2.0.

 The code snippet below demonstrates how to use dynamic batching in simple scenarios:

 .. tab-set::